 Your surgeon will measure your eye to verify the proper focusing power for your IOL.
 Also, you will be asked about any medicines you have been taking.
 You may be asked not to take some of these medicines before surgery.

 You may be prescribed eye drop medicines to begin before surgery.
 These medicines help stop infection and reduce swelling during and after surgery.

 The day of surgery:

 Your ophthalmologist can ask you to avoid any solid food for at least 6 hours before your surgery.

-Cataract removal surgery can be done in an outpatient surgical center or in a hospital.
+Cataract removal surgery in Nigeria can be done in an outpatient surgical center or in a hospital.
 Here is what will occur:

 Phacoemulsification: With phacoemulsification cataract surgery process, an ultrasound instrument breaks up the core of the cloudy lens and suctions it out.

 Your eye will be numbed with eye drops or with an injection somewhere around the eye.
 You may also be given a medicine to help for relaxation.

 You will be wakeful during surgery and may see light and movement at the course of the procedure, but you will not see what the surgeon is doing to your eye.